resilient-http/resilient.js/README.md

 - **cacheExpiration** `number` - Maximum cache time to live.
 Default to `10` minutes
 - **retry** `number` - Number of times to retry if all requests failed.
 Use `Infinity` for infinitive attemps.
 Default `3`
 - **retryWait** `number` - Number of milisenconds to wait before retry attempt cycle.
 Default to `1000`
 - **parallel** `boolean` - Discover servers in parallel.
-Improve service availability and decrement delay times.
-Recommended.
+This will improve service availability and decrement server lookup delays.
 Default `true`
 - **refreshInterval** `number` - Servers list time to live in miliseconds.
 Default to `60000`
 - **enableRefreshServers** `boolean` - Enable/disable discovery servers auto discovery and refresh.
 Default `true`
 - **refreshServersInterval** `number` - Discovery servers list time to live in miliseconds.
 Default to `180000`